aadeliee22/aadeliee22.github.io/_pages/about.md

 ---

 ## Description
 This website is to list what I have done.
 The categories are classified by time.

+### Detail
+I have counted each year's start as March, since it is the beginning of the new semester.
+Therefore,
+- 2000-1 : spring semester of year 2000, which is between March 1 ~ June 31
+- 2000-s : summer semester of year 2000, which is between July 1 ~ August 31
+- 2000-2 : fall semester of year 2000, which is between September 1 ~ December 31
+- 2000-w : winter semester of year 2000, which is between January 1 ~ February 28

 ## Major things
 ### 2021